1951Rolls-Royce Silver Dawn (Short Dawn)

 Bentley Motors made a complete departure from their former policy by announcing in 1946 an entirely new model, a car produced totally in-house avoiding future dependence on the rapidly depleting number of coachbuilders.
 The Bentley MkVI fitted with their design of “standard” all-steel bodywork was built at Crewe and began life with a 4 ¼ litre engine.
 It was later up-rated to a 4 ½ litre (4,566cc) engine and the basic MkVI shape was adapted slightly in 1952 with the introduction of the Bentley R-Type.
 The new model was almost identical to the MkVI up to the rear doors; however, the boot was enlarged giving greater luggage capacity and arguably a more attractive and balanced overall profile.
 Codenamed “Ascot”, the Rolls-Royce Silver Dawn was built alongside these two models, albeit in far fewer numbers, designed to be a compact, owner-driver, factory-built Rolls-Royce to run concurrently with production of the larger Silver Wraith, whilst sharing its running gear.
 The final iteration, the J-Series, incorporated all the earlier developments and was in production from October 1954 until April 1955.

-A total of just 760 Silver Dawns were built (116 destined for Australia) and are often regarded as one of the most attractive factory-bodied motor cars by either Rolls-Royce or Bentley. #SVJ39 is almost a time-warp example of these late cars and we welcome any inspection of this classic Silver Dawn.
+A total of just 760 Silver Dawns were built (116 destined for Australia) and are often regarded as one of the most attractive factory-bodied motor cars by either Rolls-Royce or Bentley.

-6 cylinder in-line engine, cast iron cylinder block, capacity 4,566cc, aluminium-alloy cylinder head, Zenith carburettor, single dry-plate clutch; 4-speed automatic gearbox, hypoid bevel final drive; independent front suspension with coil springs, semi-elliptic springs rear; drum brakes servo-assisted, wheelbase 3,048 mm (120 in); tyre size 6.50 x 16
+6 cylinder in-line engine, cast iron cylinder block, capacity 4,566cc, aluminium-alloy cylinder head, Zenith carburettor, single dry-plate clutch; 4-speed manual gearbox, hypoid bevel final drive; independent front suspension with coil springs, semi-elliptic springs rear; drum brakes servo-assisted, wheelbase 3,048 mm (120 in); tyre size 6.50 x 16